NicolaArtuso/Euroleague-Eurocup-AdvancedStats/README.md

 ---

-## Known Limitations

-- **Possession estimation** is an approximation.
-Edge cases like jump balls and buzzer-beaters without a shot attempt may occasionally cause the count to be off by one.
-- **TS% for teams** currently uses the home team's points for both rows in the guest calculation — this is a bug to be fixed in a future release.
-- The script is designed for **single-game** analysis.
-Multi-game or season-level aggregation is not yet supported.
-- Overtime periods beyond the first (`ExtraTime`) are included in the API response but the quarter list is fixed; additional OT periods may not be captured correctly.

----

 > This tool uses the unofficial Euroleague Live API.
 It is not affiliated with or endorsed by Euroleague Basketball.